rufig/spf/docs/intro.en.md

 * During compilation state the string is compiled directly into the word code area.

-In order to simplify interaction with Windows API the additional zero byte is appended to the end of the string.
+**NB**: In order to simplify interaction with Windows API the additional zero byte is compiled directly after the symbols of the string (it is not represented in counter).

 `S"` defines a so called static string, which is located in the buffer, or in the code area.
 If you need dynamic string, the one that uses memory on the heap,